Writing an animation brief is such an important driver as to what makes a great and effective video. But where do you even start?

 How should it look and feel?

 References are a really key part of a brief – finding styles which you’d like to emulate can really help us glean what you can see in your mind.
 Find as many as you can, and be as specific as you need.
-“I like the colours used in this“.
+“I like the illustration style used in this“.
 “I like how the animation is cut to the music in the first ten seconds“.
 All of this helps.
 If you don’t know where to look, try having a search through Vimeo or 3D Total Galleries.
 As well as visual style – what mood are you after, and how do you want the audience to feel?
 We pick apart wording used in briefs, so use colourful language that gets the tone across.

 What are your key dates?